zhengshuai1001/JiKouCompany/README.md

 I can accept failure.
 Everyone fails at something.
 But I can’t accept not trying.

 The master has failed more times than the beginner has even tried.

+If you never did, you should.
+These things are fun and fun is good.